ktenzer/openshift-on-openstack-123/README.md

 ```

 # OKD
-OKD formally called OpenShift Origin (community version) is also supported.
-At this time up to release-3.10 is tested.
+OKD formally called OpenShift Origin (community version) is also supported starting with release-3.11 branch.
 To use OKD make sure you have a centos 7.5 image and set 'openshift_deployment=origin' in the vars file.

 Once you have run the deploy-openstack-infra.yml and prepare-openshift.yml playbooks as documented above run the following to install openshift OKD from bastion.